-The Hakkari 2nd Heavy Penal Court accepted the indictment and a file was opened against Türfent on the charges of “being a member of an organization” and “making propaganda for a terrorist organization” with the demand of up to 22.5 years in prison.
+The Hakkari 2nd Heavy Penal Court accepted the indictment and a file was opened against Türfent on the charges of “being a member of an armed terrorist organization” and “making propaganda for a terrorist organization” with the demand of up to 23 years and 9 months in prison.

 After the indictment was accepted, the first hearing of the trial was held on June 14, 2017 at the Hakkari 2nd Heavy Penal Court.

 Türfent was detained following the statements of 20 witnesses.
 In the hearing, 12 witnesses out of 13 who were heard, stated they gave their testimonies under torture.